khakhalin/notes/04_Regression.md

 **Derivation for a linear system:** (ref: [Some lecture](https://www.youtube.com/watch?v=zUJbRO0Wavo) by Kilian Weinberger)

 Say, regression x->y on a dataset (x,y) from distribution P(x,y).
-For a given x, you always have P(y|x), so that P(x,y) = P(y|x)P(x).
+For a given x, you have P(y|x), so that P(x,y) = P(y|x)P(x).
-Regression predicts expected E y(x) which is weighted by y (integrated by P(y|x) ).
+Regression predicts expected E y(x), which is weighted (integrated) by P(y|x).
-ML is about guessing Ey(x) using some algo.
+ML is about guessing (predicting) E y(x) using some algorithm (aka classifier?)
-Say, h(x) is the guess (aka classifier), produced by algo A, based on a training set D.
+Say, h(x) is our guess for E y(x) produced by some algo A, based on a training set D.
-The expected error for this estimation h is E (h-y)^2 = $\iint$ of P(x,y)(h(x)-y)^2 by x and y. h itself is a random variable, as it's a function of D, which is a random subset of (x,y).
+The expected error for this estimation h is: E (h-y)^2 = ∬ P(x,y)(h(x)-y)^2 by x and y.
+Now, h itself is a random variable, as it's a function of D, which is a random sample from (x,y).
-So we can consider expected Eh, by integrading over all possible training sets D.
+So we can consider expected value: E h, by integrating over all possible training sets D.
 (We can estimate it by training lots of times and averaging.
-For regression, it's regression.
-For other loss functions estimations may be more complicated, but still possible.
-In practice, if you are only interested in E(h), you could also just apply A to the full dataset, obtaioning the best possible h possible.)
+If you are only interested in E(h), in practice, you could also just apply A to the full dataset, obtaioning the best h possible.)
-Now, what's the expected error for the algorithm (across all possible classifiers it could possibly produce) is E integrated overe all h (so over all Ds), so we have a triple-integral (by D, x, y).
+Now, the expected error for the algorithm (across all possible classifiers it could possibly produce) is error integrated overe all h (so over all Ds), so we have a triple-integral (by D, x, y).
 $\int_D \int_x \int_y (h(x)-y)^2 P(D) P(x,y)\,dD\,dx\,dy$
-Add and subtract mean h (Eh) inside the square, get h-Eh and Eh-y, open squares.
+Add and subtract Eh (mean h) inside the square; get h-Eh and Eh-y; open squares.
 (h-Eh)^2 becomes variance, (Eh-y)^2 eventually becomes bias.
 2(h-Eh)(Eh-y) dies out because for each fixed x you get a fixed (Eh-y), and int_D (h-Eh) = 0 by def of Eh.
 Except we need to massage (Eh-y)^2 some more.
 Let's subtract and add Ey, then open squares.